 In the next two years, I took another sixteen plus a bunch of resits too.
 At university, I took twenty-four.

-I did all of them without having any idea about my Asperger Syndrome.
+I did all of them without having any idea about my autism.
 Looking back, knowing that little fact might have helped.

 So I’m no stranger to exams.
 This doesn’t mean I like them – I’m the guy who teaches autistic teenagers to prepare for their GCSEs, and I still don’t like them.
 I see them as a necessary evil: a method of showing future employers how capable you are in certain subjects (or at least, how capable you are at taking exams in certain subjects), which may be painful at the time but will pay off later.

 When I told Autistic Not Weird’s Facebook community that I was writing this article [all links open in new windows], the news was met with enthusiasm.
 The same with my Patreon supporters too.
 Clearly my students and I aren’t alone in finding exams stressful, whilst also navigating autism-related issues as well.

 So here’s my advice to you, and it’s important that you pick and choose which parts of this article work for you.
 I can tell you what works for me and for others I know, but ultimately it’s you who takes the exams so you should choose your own revision methods.